acohen1/GreggLimper/README.md

 - **Missing environment variables:** `config.core.Core` raises a `ValueError` listing missing keys early in startup.
 Double-check your `.env`.
 - **Milvus connection errors:** `ready_hook.handle` runs `vector.health.validate_connection` and will log detailed GPU index failures.
 Disable Milvus or update credentials if validation raises.
 - **Consent issues:** `/rag_status` reflects the persisted consent table.
 Use `/optin enabled:false` to purge stored fragments for a user (`memory/rag/__init__.py::purge_user`).
+- **No reactions, no ingest:** Opted-in messages only reach long-term storage when they have a reaction listed in `RAG_REACTION_EMOJIS`.
+Verify the config and make sure moderators react to important posts.
 - **Prompt audits:** Each completion writes `debug_history.md`, `debug_context.md`, and `debug_messages.json` at the project root, mirroring exactly what was sent to the model.
 - **Tool debugging:** Tool executions log their call IDs and arguments at INFO level (`gregg_limper.response`).
 Tool outputs appear in `debug_messages.json` as `role: "tool"` entries.
 - **Cache visibility:** Enable INFO logging to see `Cached msg ...` previews coming from `memory/cache/manager.py`.
 Use `GLCache().list_formatted_messages` in a REPL to inspect memo payloads.